codertinie/Independent-project/README.md

     • Books available
     • Books almost running out of stock
     • Landing page
+    • Offer availability

 # Deliverables

-The user can add books to the web application and remove them Users can also check whether there are any offers available and when they will be available Users can also see a list of subscribers who are eligible for offers Finally there is a section for quotes to help motivate users to read more books
+The user can add books to the web application and remove them.
+Users can also check whether there are any offers available and when they will be available.
+Users can also see a list of subscribers who are eligible for offers and finally there is a section for quotes to help motivate users to read more books.

 # Github link